 They may also be enabled to work with various smart home components, like Apple HomeKit and Siri, Airplay, Google Assistant, Chromecast, and Amazon Alexa.
 This kind of compatibility will let you control the speakers with your voice in some cases.

-Wireless vs. Wired speakers
+Wireless vs. wired speakers

 Using a wired vs. wireless solution is a relatively simple decision.
 It will depend on how difficult is it to place the wiring for all the speakers in your home theatre room and how much flexibility you want with your system.
 The nice thing about wireless systems is that the installation is very simple and clean.
-In addition, it allows you to easily move the speakers into different applications
+In addition, it allows you to easily move the speakers into different rooms.

 When referring to wireless systems, it’s important to note the term “wireless” refers to the fact that they don’t require speaker wires to connect to your receiver.
 They do typically require a power plug.